Education at the Amman Center

 For further information please click here.

-In conjunction with Columbia College and the Earth Institute Center for Environmental Sustainability, the Center offers the Summer Ecosystem Experiences for Undergraduates (SEE-U) Program.
-The five-week program is held in May-June, and enrolls students from Columbia University.
+In conjunction with Columbia College and the Earth Institute Center for Environmental Sustainability, the Amman Center offers the Summer Ecosystem Experiences for Undergraduates (SEE-U) Program.
+The five-week program is held in May-June, and enrolls students from Columbia University, accompanied by Jenna Lawrence, Lecturer in Ecology and Environmental Biology, and Program Director of Summer Programs at the Earth Institute Center for Environmental Sustainability.

 The program offers students the opportunity to conduct fieldwork in the distinctive topography of Jordan, and to visit unique places like Dana, Ajloun, and Aqaba.
 With the collected data, students are required to contextualize their project within the core issue of environmental sustainability.
 Students conduct environmental fieldwork in unique natural settings, and gain a sense of exploration and appreciation of Jordan’s ecology through a combination of field research and coursework.